-When you’re planning out a course or a new piece of content, it’s so easy sometimes to try and reinvent the wheel.
-Instead, why not have an audit of what content already exists and can be used in it instead?
+When you’re planning out a course or a new piece of content, it’s so easy to try and reinvent the wheel.
+Instead, audit the content you already have and think about how to repurpose it for your course.

 If you’ve already done some work on the subject, don’t be afraid to re-use it or tweak it to fit the new format.
-Teresa provides a great example of how you can repurpose content to create online courses.
+Teresa provides a great example of how you can create a course by repurposing content.

 Repurposing free content for monetization

 Sometimes people get a little nervous when they include assets in paid content they’ve previously given away for free.
 It could be a free download, a blog post or a training session.